DeltaDizzy/deltas-docs-rewrites/docs/system-id/manual-id.md

 If your mechanism is not tracking setpoints as well as you would like, there are some steps that can be taken to easily address them:

-* If the steady−state velocity of the system is too low, increase Kv.
+* If the steady-state velocity of the system is too low, increase Kv.
 * A quick and dirty Kv can be calculated as max output / max velocity.

 ### Manually Determining Kv and Ka